analuciachin/Feed_Reader_Testing/README.md

 # Feed Reader Testing Project

 Create tests for a web-based application that reads RSS feeds using Jasmine library.
-The tests will show up at the bottom of the page after the page is loaded.
+Open the index.html file, after the page is loaded, Jasmine tests will show up at the bottom of the page.

 ## Test Suites